 What is Osteopathic Medicine?

-DOs are one of the only two groups of physicians who are licensed and qualified for the unlimited practice of medicine and surgery in all 50 states.
-Doctors of osteopathic medicine, like their colleagues, MDs, or doctors of allopathic medicine, provide professional services to advance the health and well being of patients across this country and around the world.
+Doctors of Osteopathic Medicine (DOs) are one of the only two groups of physicians who are licensed and qualified for the unlimited practice of medicine and surgery in all 50 states.
+DOs, like their colleagues, MDs, or doctors of allopathic medicine, provide professional services to advance the health and well being of patients across this country and around the world.

 Osteopathic physicians complete four years of medical school and three to seven years of resident training before entering practice.
 The practice of osteopathic medicine and the practice of individual osteopathic physicians is as diverse as the wide spectrum of professionals who chose the profession.
-D.O.’s practice as specialists in all medical disciplines, in educational institutions, in research facilities and public health institutions.
-Osteopathic physicians provide health care services in hospitals and clinics across the nation, utilizing the spectrum and all of the tools of modern medicine.
-In addition, osteopathic physicians believe that secondary to their training and philosophy, they provide additional benefits for their patients.
+DOs practice as specialists in all medical disciplines, in educational institutions, in research facilities, and public health institutions.
+They provide health care services in hospitals and clinics across the nation, utilizing the spectrum and all of the tools of modern medicine.

 Osteopathic medicine has a century-old tradition of caring for diverse groups of people, often in rural and underserved settings.
-It has a traditional emphasis on primary care, but the profession has grown and diversified at the same time the science and practice of medicine has grown to the point that today it is a scientifically based, outcome directed profession.
-The profession honors its history and heritage by maintaining emphasis on the total patient, on serving those in need, on the relationship between structure and function and by avoiding concentration on the disease rather than the patient.
+The profession honors its history and heritage by maintaining an emphasis on the total patient, on serving those in need, on the relationship between structure and function, and by avoiding concentration on the disease rather than the patient.